Batch Ingest

 The origin bucket and the notification queue must be within the same region.

-The following cURL request registers a table with a configured notification source in AWS Simple Queue Service.
+The following cURL request registers a table with a configured notification source in an Azure Service Bus Queue.
 The pattern

-setting indicates the originating S3 object store and the path to the files that should be ingested, using a regex pattern to match a subset of files.
+setting indicates the originating Azure blob storage and the path to the files to ingest, using a regex pattern to match a subset of files.
 The source

-setting determines the queue in which notifications are received.
+setting determines the queue receives notifications.
 Notifications from the queue prompt the creation of batch jobs.

 curl --request POST \